JordanVan21/VSA/README.md

 # WWUVSA

 I made a VSA website for WWU for a html/css certificate project.
-Could be utilized for engangement and marketing for WWUVSA.
+Utilized for engangement, marketing, and outreach for WWUVSA.